david13penalver/1-daw-project/README.md

 - MySQL Workbench <br>
 We have also used this software in order to create our database.

+- MySQL 8.0 Command Line Client <br>
+At the deployment, we had to create the database, the tables and insert the different lines of code (insertios, users, roles...) with the console.

 ## Programming languages

 - Java <br>
 Java is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
 It is a general-purpose programming language intended to let application developers write once, run anywhere (WORA), meaning that compiled Java code can run on all platforms that support Java without the need for recompilation.

 - Spring <br>
 Spring Boot is an open-source Java-based framework used to create a micro Service.
 It is developed by Pivotal Team and is used to build stand-alone and production-ready Spring applications.
 This is a Spring module that provides the RAD (Rapid Application Development) feature to the Spring framework.

 - SQL <br>
 SQL is a domain-specific language used in programming and designed for managing data held in a relational database management system, or for stream processing in a relational data stream management system.
 We have used it with MySQL.